unrealwork/axibase-collector/jobs/examples/hp-openview/hp-openview.md

 ![](images/ovmp_configuration.png)

-* Choose one of target ATSD instances if your Collector instance is connected to multiple ATSD servers.
+* Choose an ATSD server if your Collector instance is connected to multiple ATSD servers.
 * Save the Job

+* Open each configuration
+* Open `ovpm` Item List and populate it with servers that you would like to collect statistics from
-* Open each configuration, click on `Test` button and review output.
-See [Data Queries](#data-queries) below.
+* Click on `Test` button and review output.

 <!---
 ![](images/ovmp.png)